By KEVIN NICHOLSON, CFA

-Don’t Fight the Fed: Becoming Less Hawkish - FLASHING RED
+Don’t Fight the Fed: Fed is Prepared for Additional Hikes - RED LIGHT

-Beware of the Crowd at Extremes: Early Signs of Turning Bullish - FLASHING GREEN
+Beware the Crowd at Extremes: On Alert for a Pullback - FLASHING RED

 Copyright 2023 Ned Davis Research, Inc. Further distribution prohibited without prior permission.
 All Rights Reserved.
 See NDR Disclaimer at ndr.com/copyright.html.
 For data vendor disclaimers refer to ndr.com/vendorinfo/.
 Past performance is no guarantee of future results.
 Shown for illustrative purposes.